pybricks/pybricks.github.io/_posts/2024-11-06-saving-lego-mindstorms.md

 ## Is EV3 still relevant?
 Where's the AI?

-Sure, AI is amazing --- and yes, you _could_ combine this with Pybricks.
+Sure, AI might be amazing---and yes, you _could_ combine it with Pybricks if you really wanted to---but it is not our focus.

-Either way, a motor is still going to have to rotate, lights still need to blink, and a robot still needs to drive straight.
-By getting the fundamentals absolutely right across a wide range of robotics systems, we ensure that Pybricks is future proof even as the latest trends in STEM education constantly evolve.
+No matter how you'll code, a motor is still going to have to rotate, lights still need to blink, and a robot still needs to drive straight.

+Our focus is on getting these fundamentals absolutely right across a wide range of robotics systems.
+This ensure that Pybricks is future-proof even as the latest trends in STEM education constantly evolve.

 In fact, since more advanced processing like artificial intelligence tends to happen on devices like your phone or the cloud anyway, these fancy additions